-Because sexual assault is a serious crime that may threaten the community as a whole, in some instances the University may be obliged to pursue an alleged sexual assault through internal disciplinary procedures without the cooperation of the survivor.
-Always in such instances, the University will inform the survivor of its obligation to address a community safety issue.
+Because sexual assault is a serious crime that may threaten the community as a whole, in some instances the University may be obliged to pursue an alleged sexual assault through internal disciplinary procedures without the cooperation of the complainant.
+Always in such instances, the University will inform the complainant of its obligation to address a community safety issue.

 Responsibility regarding Confidentiality

-When a report of sexual assault is made, both the accused and the accuser, and all identified witnesses who are named in the investigation, will be notified of the University's expectation of confidentiality.
-Breaches of confidentiality or retaliation against: the person bringing the complaint; any person assisting with the investigation; or the person or individuals being charged with the complaint; will result in disciplinary review.
+When a report of sexual assault is made, both the respondent and the complainant, and all identified witnesses who are named in the investigation, will be notified of the University's expectation of confidentiality.
+Breaches of confidentiality or retaliation against: the complainant, witnesses or the respondent may result in a review by campus authorities for further disciplinary action.

-Once a report of sexual assault is brought forward, the University is obligated to investigate and to initiate appropriate judicial process.
+When a report of sexual harrassment is brought forward, the University is required to provide supportive measures.
 This includes the University's obligation to consider utilizing all relevant internal disciplinary, as well as external criminal, civil, and administrative processes, regardless of whether the person assaulted wants to prosecute and/or participate.
-However, the wishes of the accuser or victim will be heard with the utmost consideration and will be adhered to within the constraints of the law.
+However, the wishes of the complainant will be heard with the utmost consideration and will be adhered to within the constraints of the law.
 During the investigation of any reported sexual assault, the university may also have an obligation to take appropriate interim steps to ensure the safety and welfare of the university community, including but not limited to, suspending or limiting the right of the accused to be on campus.